appurist/gh-latest/README.md

 **Note:** It does not use project versions or tags, it uses the publish date and will download the latest.

+### Download
+Binary executables can be downloaded for Windows, Linux and MacOS X. These are available as assets on [the Release page](https://github.com/appurist/github-latest/releases/latest).

 ### To Build

 **Prerequisites:** You must have Node.js installed to build this, as well as `yarn` (or you can run `"npm install"` and substitute `"npm run"` everywhere else you see `"yarn"`).